winsznx/attesta/frontend/WALLET_INTEGRATION.md

 **How it works:**
 - Uses Reown AppKit (formerly WalletConnect)
-- EVM addresses are converted to ICP principals using `addressToPrincipal()`
+- EVM addresses are converted to ICP principals using `ethereumAddressToPrincipal()`
 - Users sign with their EVM wallet

 ### ICP Wallets